Malta: Education

 Education in Malta is based on the British model.
 Primary school lasts six years.
-Pupils sit for SEC O-level examinations at the age of 16, with passes obligatory in certain subjects such as Mathematics, a minimum of one science subject (Physics, Biology or Chemistry), English and Maltese.
-Upon obtaining these subjects, Pupils may opt to continue studying at a sixth form college such as Gan Frangisk Abela Junior College, St. Aloysius' College, Giovanni Curmi Higher Secondary, De La Salle College, St Edward's College, or else at another post-secondary institution such as MCAST.
-The sixth form course lasts for two years, at the end of which students sit for the matriculation examination.
+Pupils sit for SEC O-level examinations at the age of 16, with passes obligatory in mathematics, a minimum of one science subject, English and Maltese.
+Pupils may opt to continue studying at a sixth form college for two years, at the end of which students sit for the matriculation examination.
 Subject to their performance, students may then apply for an undergraduate degree or diploma.

 The adult literacy rate is 99.5 per cent.

 Maltese and English are both used to teach pupils at the primary and secondary school level, and both languages are also compulsory subjects.
 Public schools tend to use both Maltese and English in a balanced manner.
 Private schools prefer to use English for teaching, as is also the case with most departments of the University of Malta; this has a limiting effect on the capacity and development of the Maltese language.
 Most university courses are in English.
-The College of Remote and Offshore Medicine based in Malta teaches exclusively in english, awarding undergraduate and postgraduate degrees.

 Of the total number of pupils studying a first foreign language at secondary level, 51 per cent take Italian whilst 38 per cent take French.
 Other choices include German, Russian, Spanish, Latin, Chinese and Arabic.

 Malta is also a popular destination to study the English language, attracting over 83,000 students in 2019.